‘Stirred out of our complacency’: Women ready for march after Trump inauguration, and newfound political activism

 Astro has accidentally ended up in protests on Capitol Hill, where they live.
 (Astro prefers the gender-neutral “they” pronoun.)

-But on election night, overcome by emotion — “namely rage,” Astro took to the streets with several dozen other people.
-The next night, she joined a march.
+But on election night, overcome by emotion — “namely rage,” Astro took to the streets with several dozen other people and the next night joined a march.

 “I felt so much camaraderie with people,” Astro said, “so empowered and so strong, when the night before I felt so afraid and weak and like I didn’t have any voice in American politics.”
 Now Astro has tickets to fly to D.C. to participate in the Women’s March on Washington.